IsaacSchemm/PlayerPages/README.md

 is loaded that controls the remote device using [Cast.js](https://github.com/castjs/castjs).

 The media will not play automatically.
-This allows the user to select a lower quality level (when playing an adaptive HLS stream) before clicking Play, which can help on old desktops.
-(This has been tested on a PowerMac G4 running TenFourFox, which can work with hls.js.)
+This allows the user to select a lower quality level (when playing an adaptive HLS stream) before clicking Play.

+## Legacy Browser Support

 If the JavaScript fails to run, the media player on the page will not be loaded, and the media links in the menu will simply be normal links that open the media URL in a new tab.
 Most browsers can play .mp4 video